Dr. Priya Kathirvel

 Part-Time Professor, Applied Human Nutrition

-With her interest in food science and research on food chemistry and analysis, Dr. Priya Kathirvel, a professor in the department of Applied Human Nutrition, wants to ensure Canadian consumers can make healthier choices at the grocery store.
+With her background in food science and research on food chemistry and analysis, Dr. Priya Kathirvel, a professor in the department of Applied Human Nutrition, wants to ensure Canadian consumers can make healthier choices at the grocery store.

 Pursuing her interest in creating new gluten-free and vegan products, Dr. Kathirvel has investigated using pulses to make foods gluten free by testing ways to ensure appealing flavour, taste, and texture remain while creating snack foods without traditional flour.

 Dr. Kathirvel and her students also worked on a gluten-free beverage for a local company that makes only gluten-free products, and for another partner, they created gluten-free pastry mixes and pie shells.
+Dr. Kathirvel and her team were instrumental in developing innovative beverage prototypes using plant-based ingredients, which ultimately led to the creation of a nutritionally balanced ‘complete meal’ product tailored to meet the dietary needs of vegetarians, vegans, and individuals with specific medical dietary requirements.

 “Producers need to find ways to adapt recipes for their vegetarian, vegan and gluten-free customers, and that’s where we come in,” said Dr. Kathirvel.